watubub/satellite-simulation/README.md

 Created a simulation to answer the following quesiton: "How many satellites can be launched into orbit before astronomers on Earth can no longer observe the night sky without interruption?"

-This was part of the 2020 New Zealand Engineering Science Competition where my team was awarded $2000 for coming runner-up.
+This was part of the 2020 New Zealand Engineering Science Competition where this report was awarded $2000 for coming runner-up.